-The San Diego Cooperative Charter School has two parking lots-one in the front of the school and one in the back.
+SDCCS has two parking lots-one in the front of the school and one in the back.
 In both lots, there are handicapped spaces and some reserved spaces.
-Do not park in handicapped spaces unless your vehicle displays appropriate plates or placards.
+Do not park in handicap spaces unless your vehicle is displaying appropriate plates or placards.
 Please do not park in any area that is not a designated parking space.
-These areas must be kept clear to allow emergency vehicles access to our campus.
-Additionally, you should not park in the spaces labeled "Reserved" The San Diego Cooperative Charter School Thank You".
+These areas are to be kept clear to allow emergency vehicles access to our campus.
+Additionally, you should not park in the spaces labeled "Reserved" The San Diego Cooperative Charter School Thanks You".
 These spaces are reserved 24/7/365 for the people who paid top dollar in our school fundraising events to have these reserved spaces.
-The spaces are premium auction items that The San Diego Cooperative Charter School families value highly.
+The spaces are premium auction items that SDCCS families value highly.
 Please do not undermine our fundraising efforts by using these spaces and decreasing their auction value.

 There is parking along Levant Street; however, drivers need to pay attention to the curbside signs.
 A bus loading zone along Levant Street is an active zone.
-The bus route is not a part of The San Diego Cooperative Charter School but is a part of the route used by San Diego City Schools and used in the afternoons by the Boys and Girls Club to pick up our students for aftercare.
+The bus route is not a part of SDCCS but is a part of the route used by San Diego City Schools and used in the afternoons by the Boys and Girls Club to pick up our students for aftercare.
 In the past, parents have been ticketed for parking in these areas.